rhythm-3099/DynamoLabTemplate/README.md

-# Lab 3 - DynamoDB
+# Lab 3 - Hands on DynamoDB

 [DynamoDB Lab Template](https://github.com/sanket143/DynamoDB-Lab): Here is the boilerplate you'll be using.